-The Searing Scorchling used to be a drop from Lord Ahune but was replaced by the Ice Chip.
+The Searing Scorchling used to be a drop from Lord Ahune but was replaced by Ice Chip.
 It was later re-added in the 4.2 patch from a possible item inside Zen’Vorka’s Cache sold by Zen’Vorka.
 This vendor may be found in the Molten Front once you have collected x30 Marks of the World Tree from dailies.

-There are four new achievements for this year:
+There were four new achievements in 2012: